7 Ways Turmeric Can Help Your Belly Issues

 Reduce stomach pain

 Chronic stomach pain could be from a serious medical condition, so check with your doctor if the pain is constant.
 But if you, like millions of Americans, get mild stomach pain every now and then, your diet or lifestyle maybe to blame.
 In those cases, the anti-inflammatory and antibacterial compounds in turmeric can help alleviate pain that comes from fattening or spicy foods, alcohol, or lack of exercise.
-Here’s how to identify and treat the cause of your stomach pain.
+(Find out if turmeric coffee could be the answer to your tummy woes.)

 Medications, food poisoning, allergies, viruses, and food intolerance can all lead to sudden, potentially embarrassing bouts of diarrhea.
 Consuming a teaspoon of powdered turmeric up to three times a day, paired with drinking more fluids and washing your hands often, can offer relief when you have a loose stool.
 The magnesium and potassium in the spice help you fight dehydration and rebalance your fluids, while other vitamins and chemicals improve digestion and immunity.
 Read this to find out what your bowel movements say about your health.)